rexm/SimpleDb.Net/README.md

 simpleDb.SubmitChanges();
 ```

-Changes to Domains (currently only deleting Domains is supported) are executed immediately.
+Creating and deleting Domains are executed immediately.

 ## Contributing